Katharine Emily Eggar: Life

 She studied piano in Berlin at the Klindworth-Scharwenka Conservatory with Klindworth, Brussels at the Conservatoire Royal de Musique with De Greef, and London, and studied composition with Frederick Corder at the Royal Academy of Music, Graduating in 1895.
 At 19 she became the first woman to perform her own chamber works at a London public concert.

 With singer Gertrude Eaton and musicologist Marion M. Scott, she co-founded the Society of Women Musicians in London in 1911 and served as its president in 1914–1915.
 Eggar ran fortnightly meetings for women composers in the Society.
 With Marion Scott, she wrote a column in the Chamber Music (a supplement to the periodical The Music Student) called "Women's Doings in Chamber Music."

 Eggar was also a Shakespeare archivist and the author of the pamphlets "Shakespeare in His True Colors" (1951) and "The Unlifted Shadow" (1954).
 She later bequeathed her 253 volume collection to Senate House Library of the University of London.
 Eggar also spent over thirty years researching the life of Edward de Vere, 17th Earl of Oxford, and believed Lord Oxford to be the real author of Shakespeare's work.
 She planned to publish her writings, but she died before the preparatory work for her book could be made.

 She was a chairman of the Society of Women Musicians.
 In an opening address, "she expressed the conviction that a strong body of high-principled women musicians might do a great deal to reform public opinion on music and raise the standard of musical politics."
 She was very aware of the disadvantages of female composers and musicians, and actively worked to create opportunities for women in the realm of music.

 In the 1950s, Katharine Eggar was living at 40c Palace Road, Westminster, London.

-A photos of Eggar is included prefacing a 2022 YouTube video, in which Professors Michele Bozzi, flautist, and Oriella Caianiello, pianist, perform Eggar's Idyll for flute and piano; both musicians teach at the Conservatorio di Musica Niccolo Piccinni of Bari, Italy.
+A photo of Eggar is included prefacing a 2022 YouTube video, in which Professors Michele Bozzi, flautist, and Oriella Caianiello, pianist, perform Eggar's Idyll for flute and piano; both musicians teach at the Conservatorio di Musica Niccolo Piccinni of Bari, Italy.
 Another photo can be found in the June 2008 edition of Signature: Women in Music.
 In the photo, Eggar is seated alongside Liza Lehmann and Marion M. Scott, respectively the President and a co-founder, with Eggar, of the SWM.
 Other members of the SWM also appear.